QadirM/Dogger/docs/README.md

 - Vanilla JavaScript and `jquery` for overall structure and game logic.
 - `HTML5 Canvas` for DOM manipulation and rendering.
-- `create.js` A suite of modular libraries and tools which work together or independently to enable rich interactive content on open web technologies via HTML5
 - `keymaster.js` to connect the users keystrokes to the gameplay.
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the Webpack entry file, there will be three scripts involved in this project:

 `moving_object.js`: this script will handle the logic for all moving objects, including setting their position and velocities and determining whether a collision has occurred.